warpstreamlabs/bento/website/docs/guides/bloblang/walkthrough.md

 You are truly a champion of mappings, and you're probably feeling pretty confident right now.
 Maybe you even have a mapping that you're particularly proud of.
 Well, I'm sorry to inform you that your mapping is DOOMED, as a mapping without unit tests is like a Twitter session, with the progression of time it will inevitably descend into madness.

-However, if you act now there is still time to spare your mapping from this fate, as Benthos has it's own [unit testing capabilities][configuration.unit_testing] that you can also use for your mappings.
+However, if you act now there is still time to spare your mapping from this fate, as Bento has it's own [unit testing capabilities][configuration.unit_testing] that you can also use for your mappings.
 To start with save a mapping into a file called something like `naughty_man.blobl`, we can use the example above from the reusable mappings section:

 ```coffee
 map remove_naughty_man {